tineshsakthir/Thumbnail_Finder-Data_Labelliing-Solana_Blockchain/Notes.md

 ### 23 May 2023 :

-[X] I have create a endpoint to login with the wallet address and get a token for the future login
+- [X] I have create a endpoint to login with the wallet address and get a token for the future login

-[X] Created an endpoint to get the presigned url from the aws.
+- [X] Created an endpoint to get the presigned url from the aws

-[X] Tested that presigned url in the postman by specifying all the details (This takened a lot of time)
+- [X] Tested that presigned url in the postman by specifying all the details (This takened a lot of time)

+- [] Need to do UI for the third point in the next session

 Things to remember in the above :